Tales of Britsoft

 I think Britain is very good at its quirky, strange, sometimes esoteric, sometimes smarter than the average bear games.
 These more novel and interesting ideas are a sock to these massive multi-multi-multi-million dollar blockbusters.
 They’re like blockbuster movies.
 Prometheus?
 Fantastic movie, it looks great, but you know what?
 I love Doctor Who.
 It’s a fantastic show, it’s brilliantly written, it’s kind of weird and quirky, and certainly some of my American friends absolutely love it, and some of them just don’t get it at all, but it’s British, it’s quirky, and I think we can do the same thing with games.
 It’s like we don’t need to compete on the same level, we find what we’re good at and that’s what we make.

-This excerpt is taken from Britsoft: An Oral History, available now from this site.
+This excerpt is taken from Britsoft: An Oral History, available to purchase now exclusively from Read-Only Memory.